colinbruner/dotfiles/README.md

 ```bash
 $ brew install salt
 ```

+## Dotfile Directory Position
+This checked out directory is expected to be checked out in $HOME/git/dotfiles, which is required for the Salt grain `statesdir`.

 # Bootstrapping
 Begin by sourcing the local [environment.sh](./environment.sh) file to set the `sc` alias and sync